brainswitchMedia/Cinder-Samples/GPU3DLinesWithDepth/README.md

 https://gist.github.com/kovrov/a26227aeadde77b78092b8a962bd1a91

 This sample shows 2 depth calculation methods with diferent rendering results.
-* The first use gl_FragDepth and the Z-Buffer.
+* The first and the second one use gl_FragDepth and the Z-Buffer.
-* In the other the depth calculation is done manualy.
+* In the third one the depth calculation is done manualy.

 ----------------------------------------------------------------------------------